zng-ui/zng/TODO/_current.md

 * Getting invalid frame in `AppExtension::render` in the focus manager, it should be happening after the windows manager, so why are we not getting the rendered frame?
-* Visibility change to hidden did not trigger a focus update.
-* Refactor `rendered` to have an index of render, so we can z-sort inner-bounds.

 * Use `nearest_oriented` in `directional_from`.
 * Speedup the alt focus query, it is the slowest now.